 Plagiarism is defined here as the submission of the ideas, words (written or oral), or artistic productions of another, falsely represented as one's original effort or without giving due credit.
 Students and faculty should examine proper citation forms to avoid inadvertent plagiarism.

-Title IX makes it clear that violence and harassment based on sex, gender and gender identity are Civil Rights offenses subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you can find the appropriate resources at http://www.fairmontstate.edu/adminfiscalaffairs/human-resources/title-ix... ; by calling 304.367.4386; or by emailing HR@fairmontstate.edu.
-Students may also contact the Office of Counseling & Disability Services for help, located at 316 Turley Center, (304) 367-4792.
+Title IX makes it clear that violence and harassment based on sex, gender, and gender identity are Civil Rights offenses subject to the same kinds of accountability and the same kinds of support applied to offenses against other protected categories such as race, national origin, etc. If you or someone you know has been harassed or assaulted, you can find the appropriate resources at FairmontState.edu/Title-IX, by calling 304.367.4386, or by emailing HR@fairmontstate.edu.